A Jedi's Fight - A Star Wars Fan Fiction Story

 Yarmod became silent.
 His enthousiasme faltered, but after a long silence, he nodded.

 "I understand your point of view, but I not agree with it.
 Remember what happened to master Luke and princess Leia.
-They both kept their ancestery secret.
-When Mon Mothma found out they were siblings and the children of Darth Vader..., sorry Liane, I mean Anakin Skywalker, they were imprisoned and accused of treason."
+They both kept their ancestry secret.
+When Mon Mothma found out they were the children of Darth Vader..., sorry Liane, I mean Anakin Skywalker, they were imprisoned and accused of treason."

 "The members of the High Council pardoned me.
 I am a citizen of the New Republic, but Ian and I need more evidence about our birth than Ben's story in this file.
 It's the truth, I know, we know, it is, but it's not enough.
 Until we have found our birth certificates we remain Liane Solichor and Ian Tydon, don't we my dear brother."